aloeguvner/rpg-maker-mv/README.md

 On the page of each plugin, locate the button labeled "Raw" in the upper-right.
 Right-click this button and choose "Save File As" to download.

+## Aloe Guvner Plugins

+### Terms of Use

+The following plugins are free for use in both commercial and non-commercial games.
+Credit is required either in the game, or in a text file which is included along with the game.
+Credit: Aloe Guvner

 [Mobile User Interface](https://github.com/aloeguvner/rpg-maker-mv/blob/master/plugins/ALOE_MobileUI.js)

 [Player Notepad (In-Game Text Editor)](https://github.com/aloeguvner/rpg-maker-mv/blob/master/plugins/ALOE_PlayerNotepad.js)